Last Updated on March 14, 2023 by Dave Schoenbeck

 The Importance of Communicating Business Strategy to Employees

 A Gallup poll shows that only 41% of employees know what their company stands for and what makes it different than its competitors.
 This should scare you.
-After all, how well can an employee advocate for your company if they don’t even understand what it does?
+After all, how well can an employee advocate for your company if they don’t understand what it does?

 Tips for Communicating Business Strategy to Employees